YaLulla/Mia-malkovaBot/Readme.md

   </a>
 </p>

-__This Is Just An Simple Advance Auto Filter Bot Complete Rewritten Version Of [Adv-Filter-Bot](https://github.com/AlbertEinsteinTG/Adv-Auto-Filter-Bot)..__
+__This Is Just An Simple Advance Auto Filter Bot Complete Rewritten Version Of [mia malkova](www.heroku.com/deploy?template=https://github.com/saikatsingh/Mia-malkovaBot)..__

 __Just Sent Any Text As Query It Will Search For All Connected Chat's Files In Its MongoDB And Reply You With The Message Link As A Button__